Accessibility statement for Reigate & Banstead Borough Council

 - it was last reviewed on 29 April 2022

 - this website was last tested on 29 April 2022 - the test was carried out by WAVE Web Accessibility Evaluation Tool

-- we used this approach to deciding on a sample of pages to test, through Google Analytics, the highest ranked page visits including the, accessibility statement, contact us, Council Tax, the home page, planning committee, and the recycling and refuse, pages throught the Web Accessibility Evaluation Tool, WAVE Web Accessibility Evaluation Tool.
+- we used this approach to deciding on a sample of pages to test, through Google Analytics, the highest ranked page visits including the accessibility statement, contact us, Council Tax, the home page, planning committee, and the recycling and refuse, pages through the Web Accessibility Evaluation Tool, WAVE Web Accessibility Evaluation Tool.

 Accessible document policy